 PAR findings: Nigeria 9JA GIRLS' PERFORMANCE A360's aspirational messages are effective.
 Girls feel curious and interested to engage with programming and services after their first contact with key messages.
-The youth-friendly mobilizers3 who conduct outreach and deliver these messages are critical to bringing girls into programming and services.
+The youth-friendly mobilizers who conduct outreach and deliver these messages are critical to bringing girls into programming and services.
 Interesting to note, of girls who do attend 9ja Girls, half name the skills offering as the primary appeal; while half were drawn by the availability of free, youth-friendly SRH services.
 Findings indicate that 9ja Girls' parallel channels (walk-in and class-based) appealii to girls with different needs and priorities.

-PAR findings: Ethiopia SMART START'S PERFORMANCE Smart Start's messages are similarly effective at peaking girls' interest and comfort to engage with SRH programming.
+PAR findings: Ethiopia SMART START'S PERFORMANCE

+Smart Start's messages are similarly effective at peaking girls' interest and comfort to engage with SRH programming.
 This success lies in the approach to supporting Health Extension Workers (HEWs) to begin conversations with married girls and couples based on financial and life planning to meet their shared goals.
 Key to this is the engagement of HEWs and other existing and trusted local structures, including volunteers from the Women's Development Army (WDA), to deliver these initial messages.
 WDA members routinely express their own desire to support girls to avoid the challenges they, themselves, have faced.
 Moreover, Smart Start's adaptations - including distilling Smart Start's visual brochure to a more streamlined version - equip WDA members with low-literacy skills to mobilize girls effectively.

 2. Itad completed PARs in Southern Nigeria and Ethiopia; Itad intended to pursue a PAR for Tanzania, however, as of May 2020, has temporarily paused efforts due to COVID-19.

 3. While the program tested onboarding mothers as mobilizers, research indicates that mothers are not an effective referral channel.
 Their support remains key to many girls' ability to attend, and so the project is continuing to explore ways to engage and collaborate with them.

+Stage 1

+Stage 2

-Stage 1 Stage 2 Stage 3 Stage 4
+Stage 4

+"I feel inspired"

 Aspirational Engagement

-"I feel inspired"

-BARRIER -----
+BARRIER

 Low modern contraceptive prevalence rates among adolescents and relatively high adolescent fertility.

-DESIGN INSIGHT
+DESIGN INSIGHT -----

 Girls do not see contraception as relevant nor valuable to their lives.
 That is in part because they don't identify as sexually active, often even when they are having sex.
 At the same time, girls see contraception as a threat to their primary achievable dream of motherhood.

 A360 SOLUTION

-A360's aspirational program model supports health systems to initiate contraceptive outreach and counselling messages based on girls' identities and goals for their lives, rather than on their sexual activity status.
-Programming presents contraception as a tool in support of girls' ability to achieve their goals, including becoming a mother whenever girls feel ready.
-In this way, local health systems can better connect and resonate with the girls they aim to reach and serve.
+She feels that she has a safe and supportive space - with a provider, mentor, and potentially other peers - to make a plan for her life goals.
+She begins to receive the tools she needs to make progress in this life plan.
+From her interaction with A360 staff and public sector health providers, she understands how contraception can be a tool to help her achieve her goals.
+She understands that these goals can be inclusive of and beyond motherhood and that contraception will not limit her from becoming a mother, when she is ready.